 Hiccup Cures – How to Stop the Problem

-I think almost everyone in the world can say they have had a case of the “hiccups”.
-What a terrible and helpless feeling it is to have a case of the “hiccups”.
-It makes you feel like you are continually at the hands of your respiratory system going into a spasm for no particular reason but to spite you.
-When you first get the “hiccups” you usually just take a breath like you often do and then all of the sudden there they are cutting into your regular breathing cycle and your attempts to spout out normal sentences.
-After a little while they might even make you laugh as you attempt to figure out a way to get rid of them from your body.
-But, if they end up lasting more than a minute or two this laughter usually turns into frustration, confusion, or anger.
-What are these little devils that we call “hiccups?”
-Why do they happen to us?
-And what are some ways we can attempt to stop them?
+I think almost everyone in the world can say they’ve experienced a case of the “hiccups.”
+What a terrible and helpless feeling it is to have them!
+It makes you feel like you’re constantly at the mercy of your respiratory system, going into a spasm for no particular reason other than to spite you.
+When you first get the “hiccups,” you usually just take a breath, as you often do, and then—suddenly—they’re there, cutting into your regular breathing cycle and disrupting your attempts to speak normal sentences.
+After a while, they might even make you laugh as you try to figure out a way to get rid of them.
+However, if they last more than a minute or two, this laughter usually turns into frustration, confusion, or even anger.
+What are these little devils that we call “hiccups”?
+Why do they happen?
+And what are some ways to try to stop them?

-Hiccups actually are caused by your diaphragm.
-This is a respiratory muscle that separates your chest and your abdomen and it assists in the process of breathing.
-Hiccups occur as the diaphragm spasms, involuntarily, causing the rapid closing of the vocal cord and resulting in the strange sound we create when we have the hiccups.
-They can be triggered by inhaling and exhaling air in an erratic way.
-Causes of this include laughing a lot and eating too fast for some examples.
-They usually eventually go away on their own.
+Hiccups are actually caused by your diaphragm, a respiratory muscle that separates your chest and abdomen and plays a role in the process of breathing.
+Hiccups occur when the diaphragm spasms involuntarily, causing the rapid closing of the vocal cords and producing the strange sound we associate with hiccups.
+These spasms can be triggered by inhaling and exhaling air in an erratic manner.
+For example, laughing too much or eating too quickly can set them off.
+Fortunately, they usually go away on their own.

-Over time there have been thousands of remedies and attempts at solving this problem for this age old mystery known as the hiccups.
-However, instead of listing all of the thousands of cures for the hiccups that are out there I have come up with a much shorter list of some of the more common cures for the hiccups.
+Over time, there have been countless remedies and attempts to solve this age-old mystery.
+Instead of listing all the thousands of potential cures for hiccups, I’ve compiled a shorter list of some of the more common and well-known remedies.

-Next time you get the hiccups and they last for a couple of minutes before taking care of themselves of before you use one of the above mentioned remedies to take care of them I want you to know that the worst case of the hiccups happened to a man for 69 years.
-He hiccupped ever 1.5 seconds for 69 years.
-So your little episode of the hiccups should not seem that bad or get to you.
+Next time you get the hiccups and they last a couple of minutes before either going away on their own or being cured by one of the remedies above, remember this: the worst case of hiccups ever recorded occurred in a man who hiccupped every 1.5 seconds for 69 years.
+So, your little hiccup episode shouldn’t seem that bad, and it certainly shouldn’t get to you.

 Share: